Nick Carter: Solo career

 In 2015, Carter announced he would be working on a third solo album for release later that year.
 The album was called All American and was released digitally on November 25 via iTunes, Amazon, and Google Play.
-The CD release was delayed until February 2016 and released in Japan that same month.
-For most of the album, he worked with Dan Muckala, Natasha Bedingfield, and others.
-This album would see Carter returning to a pop/rock sound like Now or Never.
-Some tracks on the album also sound like the 1950s and 1960s.
-The first single from his new album, entitled "I Will Wait", was released on October 1, 2015, on Vevo and is an acoustic ballad.
+The CD release was delayed until February 2016 and was released in Japan that same month.
+He worked with Dan Muckala, Natasha Bedingfield, and others for most of the album.
+This album would see Carter returning to a pop/rock sound, similar to "Now or Never".
+Some tracks on the album also evoke the sound of the 1950s and 1960s.
+The first single from his new album, entitled "I Will Wait", was released on Vevo on October 1, 2015, and is an acoustic ballad.
 The new CD All American, was released on November 25, 2015.
 In support of the album, Carter toured in February and March 2016.
 Canadian pop/rock singer Avril Lavigne is also featured on Carter's album.
-She sings with him in the song "Get Over Me".
+She sings with him in the song "Get Over Me."

 During the COVID-19 pandemic, Carter announced that he would be releasing new solo projects.

+Two months after Aaron's death, Carter honored his brother with a new single, "Hurts To Love You," and the music video featured images of Aaron, including photos and home movies.
+Some of the lyrics to the song include, "It hurts to love you but I love you still/ Miss you with all my heart, you know I always will."
+On August 18, Carter released a new single, Superman, dedicating it to his family after everything they had been through with Aaron's death as well as how his sister Angel got involved with the foundation On Our Sleeves.
+This foundation works to help children facing mental and emotional health struggles.
+In conjunction with On Our Sleeves, Nick held an event honoring Aaron at a benefit concert in January.

+In July 2023, Carter announced he would embark on his first solo tour in almost a decade.
+The Who I Am World Tour was a more personal show for fans to discover Carter's story of his many early musical influences before joining the Backstreet Boys.
+It would feature Carter performing music from his solo albums, Backstreet Boys songs, & covers of songs from the 1980s.
+The tour kicked off October 4, 2023 in Lexington, KY for an initial 14-city run across North America.
+It later expanded with Carter traveling to Latin America, Europe, Asia, and a second leg of North America.

+Carter released two new singles, Made for Us and Never Break My Heart (Not Again) in 2024.

+On July 17, Carter released a single from his album Searchlight.